open-make/openmakewebsite/content/blog/2023-03-10-libre-solar/index.en.md

 asked my professor if I can do my master thesis there.
 I introduced the topic, it was about control systems {{< /expand >}}

+{{< card2 "Personal gain">}}
+Some students perceived a benefit, they could get credit points.
+For the others, it was fun.
+You're playing football and others are tinkering in a Fab Lab.
+It provided a learning effect.
+Application oriented learning I would call it now.
+{{< /card2 >}}

 > How did the different members benefited from the work?

 {{< expand "Show answer">}} I think, Martin Jäger's was happy that people were interested in